The first time I nailed this Vegan Cornbread recipe, my jaw was on the floor.

 Frequently Asked Questions

 Yes!
 We tested this with King Arthur’s measure-for-measure gluten-free flour (affiliate link) and it worked great.
-I’m no expert at gluten-free baking, but this brand has xanthan gum, which I think is helpful for binding and structure.
+I recommend a brand of GF flour that has xanthan gum, which helps with binding and structure.

-Our gluten-free cornbread turned out slightly more moist and more crumbly than the original, so if you can tolerate gluten, I recommend using regular flour.
-But if you can’t, the gluten-free version was still the best damn vegan and gluten-free cornbread I could imagine.
+The GF version is slightly more moist and more crumbly than the original, but still the best vegan and gluten-free cornbread I could imagine.